zielperson/AI-whispers/RPG - AIMS/readme.md

 # AIMS-M NPC Creator
 ## Overview
-This tool helps create detailed character descriptors for tabletop role-playing games (TTRPGs) by specifying roles, settings, attributes, and abilities.
+This tool helps create detailed character descriptors for tabletop role-playing games by specifying

+**A**genda
+**I**nstinct
+**M**oves
+**S**ecrets
+**M**annerisms, and quotes.

+The tool also describes the physical appearance and gives a name to the character.

 ## How to Use
 Simply describe the character you need, focusing on what you know.
-Leave out unnecessary details.
+Leave out unknown details.

-## Example Prompt
+## Example input
 Describe a cult leader in a modern setting with magical powers.

 ## Purpose